In the training phase, a number of points are important:

 - Building motivation so the dog will love to work.

 - A step by step approach, gradual increase in the level of difficulty.

 - Reality, remaining within the limits of what is feasible.

 A dog that is moving a lot is not necessarily a dog with a lot of drive and motivation.
 Often that dog is just too excited to work.
 We believe that motivation is related to a conscious focus for a task.

 To create the right focus, we strive for a good balance between:

 - Surface changes: from sandy soil, grass, woods, to trailing on hard surfaces, such as paving stones, pebbles, gravel, asphalt, sidewalks and gutters.

 - Strong winds from various directions: dispersal of the trail.

-- Decoy traces of other animals and other dogs!
+- Decoy scent of other animals and other dogs!

-- Distractions on the road such as traffic, screaming kids but also walkers with other dogs, etc.
+- Distractions such as traffic, screaming kids but also people with other dogs, etc.